July 29, 2014: Last Chapter Update: Setting up your .com (Web Hosting Tutorial)

 (You might be asking "What's a Web Host?"
 A web host is the company that runs the server computer that your .com is loaded on.
-You pay about $5 to $10 a month to have your own .com with super-fast loading speeds.
-GreenGeeks and iPage Expert Hosting are two reliable hosts.)
-(They are both site sponsors.)
+You pay about $5 to $10 a month to have your own .com with super-fast loading speeds. iPage Expert Hosting is a reliable host I use myself.) (iPage is site sponsor.)

 This tutorial is for anyone who is serious about learning HTML code.
 Perhaps you want your own web page, or an entire web site.
 Perhaps you're setting up a web site for your business or organization.
 You've come to the right place.

 You do not need any prior experience in making web pages to take this course (although I will assume you know how to do some basic things with your computer, like type a paper.)

 This tutorial is a "hands on" tutorial... you get to test your new HTML skills immediately after you learn the code, chapter by chapter ... all within your web browser!
 There is no need to go fiddle with other applications while you are learning HTML code with this tutorial.

 You can learn the HyperText Markup Language for free here.

 Get your first web site online.
 Get online quickly with my low-cost hosts.
 Click here for details.

 These chapters are deprecated legacy HTML chapters.
 Read for your entertainment.